hanseljulio/Trie/README.md

 -------------------------------------------------------------------------------

 ## Overview
-* This is an exercise for binary trees as well as JUnit testing
+* This is an exercise for the implementation of binary trees as well as JUnit testing
 * JUnit is made specifically for the testing of the three classes (EntryNode, Tree, Trie)

 -------------------------------------------------------------------------------